Drain trap won't flush

 Use a Plunger

-Place the plunger over the drain and plunge up and down vigorously to try and dislodge the clog.
+Place the plunger over the drain opening and plunge up and down rapidly several times to try and dislodge the clog.

 2. 2

-Insert a drain snake or auger into the drain and rotate it to work through the blockage.
+Insert the end of a drain snake or auger into the drain and twist it to work through the clog.
+Carefully pull the snake back out with the debris.

 Frequently Asked Questions

-You can try using a plunger or drain snake to clear a clogged drain trap.
-If that doesn't work, you may need to disassemble the trap and remove the blockage manually.
+You can try using a plunger or drain snake to clear a clogged drain trap, but if the issue persists or the trap is damaged, it's best to call a professional plumber.

 Connect with certified professionals in your area